 The Antonsen’s were married on January 9, 1990.
-Wife had a child, “B”, in July of the same year.
+Wife had a child, “B,” in July of the same year.
 Four years later, Husband filed for divorce naming B as a child of the marriage.
-He requested custody of B and a later child born to the couple.
+He requested custody of B and a subsequent child born to the couple.

-In May, 1995, Judge Pro Tem Toby Maureen Gerst consolidated the dissolution and the paternity action.
-She ordered blood testing pursuant to Commissioner Shaler-Reed’s order.
+In May 1995, Judge Pro Tem Toby Maureen Gerst consolidated the dissolution and the paternity action.
+She ordered blood testing according to Commissioner Shaler-Reed’s order.
 She also awarded temporary custody of the child to the wife.
 Noting child abuse allegations against Husband, she granted him supervised visitation.

 Blood sample results were submitted to the trial court.
 Judge Joseph Howe denied a motion to exclude the blood testing results.
 However, when he learned about the confusion that occurred about the order, he said he would investigate.
-He said that if the order for paternity testing was a mistake, he would seal the results.
+He stated that if the order for paternity testing were a mistake, he would seal the results.

-In the meantime, in August, 1995, Wife filed a motion for paternity testing pursuant to A.R.S. section 12-847(C).
+In the meantime, in August of 1995, Wife filed a motion for paternity testing according to A.R.S. section 12-847(C).
 She alleged that Husband was not the child’s father and that he knew it when they married.
 She argued that blood testing was required under A.R.S. section 12-847(C), and that “good cause” existed to order such testing.

 Relationship of Rule 35(a) and A.R.S. section 12-847(C)